How to Beat the Giants in the Search Results in 9 Simple Steps

 You’ll also want to poke around the competition’s website to see if it offers any helpful content that you don’t — for example, tutorials, guides, videos, etc. You’ll probably need to make your site at least as full-featured to be competitive.
 More user engagement can mean a lot of things to Google.

-Some of your competition may simply have more E-A-T (Google’s evaluation of a website’s or webpage’s expertise, authoritativeness and trustworthiness).
-While these kinds of sites may have tremendous clout in the search results, you can increase the E-A-T of your site and its content to compete.
+Some of your competition may simply have more E-E-A-T (Google’s evaluation of a website’s or webpage’s experience, expertise, authoritativeness, and trustworthiness).
+While these kinds of sites may have tremendous clout in the search results, you can increase the E-E-A-T of your site and its content to compete.